bigomics/omicsplayground-doc/dataprep/dataprep_example.rst

 3. `from single-cell data`_,
 4. `from LC-MS/MS proteomics data`_.

+..
+    this needs to be updated, what and where are these script? playbase?
 All the necessary scripts for data cleaning and preprocessing examples can be found under the ``scripts/`` folder.